hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 In the above metrics, MSE measures the accuracy of OPE estimation, while the latter two assess the accuracy of downstream policy selection tasks.
 By combining these metrics, especially the latter two, we can quantify how likely an OPE estimator can choose a near-optimal policy in policy selection when solely relying on the OPE result.
 However, a critical shortcoming of the current evaluation protocol is that these metrics do not assess potential risks experienced during online A/B tests in more practical two-stage selection combined with online A/B tests.
-For instance, let us now consider the following toy situation as an illustrative example.
+For instance, let us now consider the following situation as an illustrative example.

 .. card::
     :width: 75%